Go back

 Enrollment Requirements

-• Undergraduates must be enrolled for at least six (6) hours on the Main Campus or for at least three (3) hours at Austin Peay Center at Fort Campbell
+• Undergraduates must be enrolled for at least six (6) hours on the Main Campus or for at least three (3) hours at the Austin Peay Center at Fort Campbell

 • Graduate students must be enrolled for at least three (3) hours.